 b) What roles do short- and long-term variations in upwelling cycles play in the success of larval dispersion, recruitment, growth and population dynamics of key species in the SA-IMOS Node region?

-- What are the key physical oceanographic features that underpin the distribution, key foraging locations, movements and migratory patterns of apex predators?
+c) What are the key physical and biological oceanographic features that underpin the distribution, key foraging locations, movements and migratory patterns of apex predators?
 How are predator distributions and abundance impacted by dynamic changes in physical and biological oceanography at seasonal, annual and longer-term time scales?

-d) What have been the changes in past carbonate sediment patterns driven by oceanographic change and thus what are the likely implications of climate change on the status, distribution and abundance of apex predator populations?
+d) What have been the changes in past carbonate sediment patterns driven by oceanographic change and thus what are the likely implications of climate change and extreme climate events on the status, distribution and abundance of microbial, planktonic and apex predator populations?

 e) What are the present relationships between climate change and ocean acidification as reflected in biogenic and sediment mineral specific dissolution?